 An appendix is a body of supplemental text that, as judged by the author and committee, if included directly in the thesis/project/dissertation would compromise continuity of the narrative.
 A single appendix is assigned no number/letter/code; it is simply the "Appendix."
-Should there be several appendices, distinguish among them by letter (A, B, etc.) or number (1, 2, etc; or I, II, etc); their order should be that of first mention in the body of the thesis/project/dissertation.
+Should there be several appendices, distinguish among them by letter (A, B, etc.) or number (1, 2, etc; or I, II, etc); their order should be that of first mention in the body of the thesis/ project/dissertation.
+If tables (e.g., Table A2) or figures (e.g., "See Figure B1 in Appendix B.") are included in the appendices, they must also be mentioned in the text and included in the List of Tables or Figures.
 The appendix/appendices immediately follow the body of the text; it/they have the same rank as a chapter.
 See example Table of Contents at the end of this section.
-Copyrighted scales and measures cannot be included without written permission from copyright holder to reprint in thesis/project/dissertation.
-Visit the APA website for more information on copyright and permissions. http://www.apa.org/about/contact/copyright/index.aspx